o1-labs/proof-systems/book/src/rfcs/ffmul.md

 ## Avoiding borrows

-Our goal is to constrain that $a \cdot b - q \cdot f = r \mod 2^t$.
+When we constrain $a \cdot b - q \cdot f = r \mod 2^t$ we want to be as efficient as possible.

 Observe that the expansion of $a \cdot b - q \cdot f$ into limbs would also have subtractions between limbs, requiring our constraints to account for borrowing.
 Dealing with this would create undesired complexity and increase the degree of our constraints.

 In order to avoid the possibility of subtractions we instead use $a \cdot b + q \cdot f'$ where